Setting Up Fail2Ban on Ubuntu: The Rules That Actually Matter for Web Servers

 ignoreregex =

 Many WordPress sites also have the XML-RPC interface enabled, which is frequently abused for brute force and pingback attacks.
-To monitor and block XML-RPC abuse, add this jail:
+To monitor and block XML-RPC abuse, add this jail to your configuration:

 [wordpress-xmlrpc]